krr-up/notebook/README.md

 ## Usage

 - First click on this binder badge to open a notebook server. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/krr-up/notebook.git/main)
-- Check out `sample ipynb` for a small introduction on how to use clingo in Jupyter Notebooks.
+- Check out `sample.ipynb` for a small introduction on how to use clingo in Jupyter Notebooks.
 - Use `%%clingo` : the magic cell command for running answer set program specificied in a cell.
 - Use `!clingo` as a shell command for running an answer set program saved in a file.
 - You can create a new notebook or upload an existing one in the Home Page or the specific folder of your instance of Jupyter notebook server.